IN4111/BPO-Chat-Box/README.md

 # BPO Chat Box with Java, Tomcat, Servlet, and Websocket

-This project comprises a web application with a front-end designed by [Binary-Shade](https://github.com/Binary-Shade) and a back-end developed by [IN4111](https://github.com/IN4111).
+This project comprises a Java web application with a front-end designed by [Binary-Shade](https://github.com/Binary-Shade) and a back-end developed by [IN4111](https://github.com/IN4111).

 ## File Setup: